The History of Black Mold

 Where is Black Mold Found?

 Though “black mold” is commonly found worldwide, it is more common in dark and damp climates.
-The Pacific Northwest region of the United States, Portland and the surrounding Willamette Valley offer a climate extremely hospitable to the growth of mold.
+The Pacific Northwest region of the United States, offers a climate extremely hospitable to the growth of mold.
 Because moisture is a predominant part of many of our northern climates, mold has a tendency to populate in wet or damp building materials and other organic matter.

 Other Types of Mold